greg-ses/simpleui/README.md

 - start the dev enviroment `bash run-dev-env.bash`
     - This might take a while since it will download the `node_modules` for `base_app` and `simpleui-server`
 ## Production installation
 We use ansible to deploy to production.
-Make sure that your ansible `yml` file is pointing to the correct simpleui docker url
+Make sure that your ansible `yml` file is pointing to the correct release URL.
+If you are not sure, check out [Releases](https://github.com/greg-ses/simpleui/releases) for prod builds or [Packages](https://github.com/greg-ses/simpleui/pkgs/container/simpleui) for dev builds
 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.Please make sure to update tests as appropriate.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

 ## Credits